 In order for your annual accounts to accurately show a period's salary costs, it is important that as an employer, you calculate holiday pay, holiday supplements, bonuses, etc., so as to create a fair basis for making provisions for this in the annual accounts.

 As an employer, you should pay particular attention to the method to be used for calculating holiday pay accruals.
-From submission of 2020 annual accounts, the specific (accounting) method has to be used for recognition in the annual accounts.
+For recognition in the annual accounts, the specific (accounting) method must be used.
 If as an employer you have chosen to keep the frozen holiday pay obligation, this must appear as a long-term liability, and it must be indexed annually at the rate provided by the Employees’ Fund for Residual Holiday Funds (Lønmodtagernes Feriemidler).

 I recommend that as an employer, you make a monthly statement of the company's holiday pay obligations, incl. holiday bonus.
 This way you ease the work on reconciliation of holiday pay and settlement of holiday pay in case of e.g. resignations.